kanidm/kanidm/designs/resource_limits.rst

 * Limit the number of entries that can be dirtied in an operation
 * Limit the maximum number of multivalue attributes on an entry to prevent the entry growing over-size
 * Entry maximum size limits
-* Limit the amount of churn in an entry to prevent changelog growth
+* Limit the amount of churn in an entry to prevent excessive changelog growth

-These limits should be applied per-account to allow some accounts to over-ride these.
-For example an application which needs to bulk update accounts, or admins who need to perform audits.
+These limits should be applied per-account to allow some accounts to override these, for example an application which needs to bulk update accounts, or admins who need to perform audits.

 The system maintains a default set of limits.
 Accounts can then have resource groups associated.